idild13/gz-dbt-repository/README.md

-# Greenweez Analytics – dbt Pipeline (Bootcamp Project)
+# Greenweez Analytics – dbt Pipeline

 ## 📌 Overview
 This repository was created for the **Greenweez Analytics – dbt Pipeline project** completed during Le Wagon’s Data Analytics Bootcamp.
 The goal was to build a complete analytics pipeline for Greenweez sales, products, and shipping data in BigQuery, following dbt best practices.